brettz9/shim/README.md

 used in an older browser like IE7 which does not have nor utilize the Element prototype.

+Note that the shim plugin works in the browser by adding to the "window" property and in Node.js by adding to the "global" property (since a true shim should be available throughout one's code, allowing one to use well-understood semantics and syntax).

 # Examples

 ## Example 1